Erin Pellegrino is currently a Masters of Architecture II Candidate at the Harvard Graduate School of Design.

-She also volunteered in South Africa as a part of a Design + Build team to construct a Crèche in Johannesburg.
-Other projects include a collaboration with Jake Rudin on a renovation of a Richard Meier home in Ithaca, NY as well as construction of a Japanese Tea house in Danby, NY.
-Academically, she has been awarded both the Seipp and York prizes from Cornell University, as well as consecutive Dean’s List for a consistently high GPA.
-Professionally, she has continued collaboration with Davide Marchetti on various competitions, as well as web-based work
+In the summer of 2011, Erin traveled to South Africa as a part of a Design + Build team to construct an early education crèche in Johannesburg.
+Other projects include a collaboration with Jake Rudin on a renovation of a Richard Meier home in Ithaca, NY, which was awarded a Historic Ithaca Preservation Award as well as construction of a Ceremonial Japanese Tea House in Danby, NY.

 FXFOWLE Architects, New York, NY, US, Architectural Intern

 Cubellis, Freehold, NJ, US, Architectural Intern

 Harvard Graduate School of Design, MArch, Master's of Architecture II